7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 The last screen webinar recorder tool we suggest using as a great webinar recording software is Google Hangouts.
 It used to be great because it was free webinar recording software.
 Sadly, it’s no longer available since Google gave it the ax.
 RIP!

 Luckily, we found another free screen recorder option you can use for your pre-recorded webinars.
-Well, it’s free if you use it in the way we suggest.
+Well, it has a user-friendly interface and is free if you use it as we suggested.
 Zoom Meetings offers a free plan that allows you to record your full screen.
-Here’s the freeway to record your own webinar, so you can later add it to your automated webinar software.
+Here’s the freeway to record your own webinar so you can later add it to your automated webinar software.

 Steps: